TheDataShed/shedlabs-helloworld/README.txt

 	2) If you do not have Git for Windows download it here: https://git-scm.com/download/win

-	3) Clone the Datashed Labs repo with this URL https://the-datashed.visualstudio.com/DefaultCollection/_git/DataShed%20Labs
+	3) Clone this repository

-	4) Open the Docker Quickstart Terminal and cd to the 'shedlabs-hello-world' directory
+	4) Open the Docker Quickstart Terminal and navigate to the cloned repository

 	5) Enter this command from the root of the project: